karol-brejna-i/ldbc_snb_interactive/tygrysek/tigergraph-in-docker.md

 ```
 (The default password is `tigergraph`.)

-> If you are running a Docker container, you can use the following command to run the Tigergraph Docker image:
+> If you are running a Docker container, you can use the following command to run the TigerGraph Docker image:
 >    ```
 >    hostname -I (from bash)
 >    ```